john29917958/john29917958.github.io/source/_posts/Learn-Coding-Write-My-First-Program-Hello-World.md

 {% asset_img print-variable.jpg %}

-It's amazing that the console prints `The temperature should be controlled at: 10` instead of `'The temperature should be controlled at: ' + number`.
+Surprisingly, the console prints `The temperature should be controlled at: 10` instead of `'The temperature should be controlled at: ' + temperature`.
 Let's first look at the first line code.
 This line of code can be split into five parts.
 First part is the `var` keyword.
-It's used to declare a variable, like we add a "temperature" controlling factor to the recipe.
+It's used to declare a variable, like a "temperature" control variable in a recipe.
 In some programming languages it also defines the data type, like C:
 ```c
 int temperature = 10;
 printf("The value of temperature is: %d", temperature);